 One simple way to shed a few extra ounces is to use an ultralight stove.
 Not only do you save a little weight, but compared to a standard backpacking stove, the ultra-lightweight varieties take up substantially less room.
 Less room means a smaller pack, which is ultimately lighter.

 If you use a bulky pump filter or other heavy water purification method, consider upgrading to something smaller.
-A personal or in-line water filter filter brings the most weight trimming for your hard-earned dollar.
-These filters are typically highly economical, don’t take up too much room, weigh next to nothing and are easy to use.
+A personal fill-and-squeeze filter trims a lot of weight without sacrificing performance.
+These filters are typically highly economical, don’t take up too much room, weigh next to nothing and are affordable.
 It’s a cost-effective way to reduce just a little more weight in your backpacking gear system.

 Clothing and More